GDPR - Privacy notice

 - Safeguarding information

-We will also process certain ‘special category’ data about our students including:
+We will also process certain ‘special category’ data about our pupils including:

-- Relevant medical information – please note that where the student has a severe allergy or is thought to be at risk of needing emergency care for a medical issue then this will be shared with all the staff.
-We may do this in the form of photo identification in the staff room and other key areas of the school to ensure that all staff are aware of the issues should an emergency situation
+- Relevant medical information - please be aware that where the pupil has a severe allergy or is thought to be at risk of needing emergency care for a medical issue then this will be shared with all relevant staff members.
+We may do this in the form of photo identification in the staff room to ensure that all staff members are aware of the issues should an emergency situation arise

 - Special Educational Needs and Disabilities information